 - European Politics and Society

 - Two courses from one of three tracks (see above)

 - An interdisciplinary capstone course, usually taken in the senior year

 A grade of C or higher must be obtained in all courses.
 No more than three of the courses applied toward the minor may focus on a single country.
 Two courses from the Middle Ages and early modern period may substitute in any track, with advisor permission.

-A minimum of three courses for the minor must be taken in the College of Arts and Sciences (CAS).
+A minimum of three courses for the minor must be taken in the College of Arts & Sciences (CAS).
 With advisor approval, up to three courses taken in Europe (with the exception of internships) may be applied toward the requirements for the minor.
-If you are majoring in two College of Arts and Sciences majors you can double count five classes between the two majors.
-You can double count two classes between a major and a minor.
+If you are majoring in two College of Arts & Sciences majors, you can double-count five classes between the two majors.
+You can double-count two classes between a major and a minor.

-In addition to the six courses above, students minoring in European Studies must be reasonably proficiency (five semesters or equivalent) in a European language other than English.
+In addition to the six courses above, students minoring in European Studies must be reasonably proficient (five semesters or equivalent) in a European language other than English.